-F & L Supplies, a kitchen brokerage company based in North London, is an enthusiastic user of ArtiCAD’s ArtiVR virtual reality software.
+F & L Kitchens, a kitchen brokerage company based in North London, is an enthusiastic user of ArtiCAD’s ArtiVR virtual reality software.
 When used with the Oculus Quest wireless headset, Luke Singh of F&L claims a “100% sales conversion rate.
 Once they put the headset on, customers are sold.
 ArtiVR provides them with the ability to ‘be’ in their kitchen, seeing how it will fit together, and experiencing how it will feel to live in the new room.”

 ArtiVR takes the design produced in ArtiCAD-Pro and renders a 3D VR scene at the touch of a button.
 The scene is rendered in the Cloud, obviating the need for high specification hardware.